Dr Andrew Weil (USA) is a long standing champion of integrative medicine

 Currently, Rosena is Team Lead and Principal physiotherapist at Changi Sports Medicine Clinic, she is sharing her knowledge and experience with the physiotherapists and Drs, facilitating Quality Review Projects and developing new services – RSWT (Radial Shockwave Therapy) and collaborating with SAF (Singapore Armed Forces) to improve service provision to the injured servicemen and women.

-Prof Dean Ornish – Ambassador to the Food Industry
+Prof Dean Ornish – Ambassador

 Dean Ornish, M.D., is the founder and president of the non-profit Preventive Medicine Research Institute and Clinical Professor of Medicine at the University of California in San Francisco and San Diego.
 He received his M.D. from the Baylor College of Medicine, was a clinical fellow in medicine at Harvard Medical School, and completed an internship and residency in internal medicine at the Massachusetts General Hospital.
 He earned a B.A. in Humanities summa cum laude from the University of Texas in Austin, where he gave the baccalaureate address.